petrobras/ross/docs/index.rst

 ROSS is a library written in Python for rotordynamic analysis.
 The source is available at `github <https://github.com/ross-rotordynamics/ross>`_.

-ROSS prsent other packages that will allow you to improve your rotodynamic analysis:
+ROSS presents other packages that will allow you to improve your rotodynamic analysis:

 FluidFlow
 ---------